dafny-lang/blog/_posts/2025-12-1-statistics-library.markdown

 ## Order statistics: median and range

 Beyond mean and variance, a statistics library should also provide basic order statistics such as median and range.
-Since Dafny’s standard collections already provide a merge sort (`MergeSortBy`), we reuse it rather than re–implement ordering ourselves.
+Since Dafny’s standard collections already provide a merge sort ([MergeSortBy](https://github.com/dafny-lang/dafny/blob/68fb5ed04006b9be9601695d3d74687bbe3800b4/Source/DafnyStandardLibraries/src/Std/Collections/Seq.dfy#L1041)), we reuse it rather than re–implement ordering ourselves .
+This is exactly the kind of situation where strong libraries make a difference: instead of proving sorting correctness again, we can build directly on a verified component and focus on the statistical logic itself.

 The median is defined as: